Skip to main content

 WHO CAN JOIN?

-WHAT DOES THE STUDY INCLUDE?
+WHAT DOES THE STUDY INVOLVE?

-At the beginning of the study (test 1), after 3 months (test 2) and 6 months. follow-up (test 3):
+At the beginning of the study (test 1), after 3 months (test 2) and 6 months follow-up (test 3):

-• Blood samples that will be analyzed both for markers of disease activity and risk factors for cardiovascular disease.
+• Blood samples that will be analyzed for both markers of disease activity and risk factors for cardiovascular disease.

 • Ultrasound examination of the blood vessels in the neck